Here’s How The Mueller Investigation Compares To Past Probes

 The Whitewater investigation consumed Bill Clinton’s presidency.
 7 years and $70 million later ($82 million in today’s dollars if you adjust for inflation), Independent Counsel Ken Starr arrived upon Monica Lewinsky and the Paula Jones sexual harassment suit was used as a way to depose Clinton, leading to his perjury/obstruction of justice impeachment referral…

-To put this even more in perspective, Donald Trump’s 100+ golf trips as president has cost almost $70 million so far.
+To put this even more in perspective, Donald Trump’s 100+ golf trips as president have cost almost $80 million so far.

 So…what were you saying, Mr. Gowdy?

 If you’d like to support our projects, please consider helping to fund our operation by joining our community.

 $1 subscription: Support independent journalism at a time when it’s more important than ever before and never miss a Rantt article.

 $3 subscription: Receive an exclusive invite into Rantt’s community chatroom (#newsroom Slack channel) where our writers, editors, and other patrons break down the latest news of the day.